 Static Audio

 The sound of static is very irritating and not something anyone longs to hear.
 It can turn listeners away and immediately stop listening.
 To keep this from happening, make sure you’re using a quality microphone, the correct input is selected for your program, and you’re wearing headphones during interviews to eliminate interference as much as possible.
-Before you start recording, do a simple test in the program you’re using to determine the best set up for you.
+Before you start recording, do a simple test in the program you’re using to determine the best setup for you.

 Inside Jokes

 Inside jokes are okay when you are chatting with friends or family, but it is not something that you want to incorporate in your podcast, because it leaves your listeners out of the loop and left out of the conversation.
 Overall it just doesn’t have any value to your discussion.
-Remember that you are making your podcast for your audience and if there are any inside jokes, you need to fill them in to keep them from feeling left out or just eliminate them all together.
+Remember that you are making your podcast for your audience and if there are any inside jokes, you need to fill them in to keep them from feeling left out or just eliminate them altogether.

 Rambling

 Rambling is very distracting and can make the listener forget what was being discussed in the first place.
-I get it, it’s easy to trail off and go on a rant… but if you’ve made your point and do this, you can cut it in post production.
+I get it, it’s easy to trail off and go on a rant… but if you’ve made your point and done this, you can cut it in post-production.
 Another version of rambling that listeners don’t like is repeating things multiple times in different ways.
 This tactic can make the podcaster seem like they are unprepared and are repeating the same thing multiple times to give themselves time to make up the next scenario or just nervous in general.
 If you find yourself rambling or repeating a topic multiple times, try giving yourself a script or some type of guideline and follow it as much as possible.

 If you’re just now getting started on planning out your podcast, want to take the DIY route, and are looking for a step-by-step guide to launching without distraction, Podcast Launch Kit is for you!
-In this beginner level course for podcasters, I’m walking you through each step of the podcast planning and launch process so you can stop with the never ending Googling!
+In this beginner-level course for podcasters, I’m walking you through each step of the podcast planning and launch process so you can stop with the never-ending Googling!
 Enroll now at Podcastlaunchkit.com!